apache/geode-native/BUILDING.md

 * [Doxygen 8.11](http://www.stack.nl/~dimitri/doxygen/download.html) *(for building source documentation)*
 * [Apache Geode](http://geode.apache.org/releases/) binaries installed or available to link against

    Building requires access to an installation of Geode.
-By default the value of `GEODE_ROOT` or `GEODE` is used during CMake configuration if either of those shell variables is exported.
-To explicitly specify the location in which Geode is installed, add `-DGEODE_ROOT=/path/to/geode` to the _initial_ `cmake` execution command.
+By default the value of `GEODE_HOME` is used during CMake configuration if either of those shell variables is exported.
+To explicitly specify the location in which Geode is installed, add `-DGEODE_HOME=/path/to/geode` to the _initial_ `cmake` execution command.

 ### Platform-Specific Prerequisites
 * [Mac OS X](#mac-os-x)